 The Canary reported that Baron James Arbuthnot, the husband of the judge – Lady Emma Arbuthnot – is a member of the advisory board of the prestigious Royal United Services Institute for Defence and Security Studies (RUSI).

 He’s also chair of the advisory board of the UK division of multinational defence and security systems manufacturer, Thales.

 The company you keep

-Lord Arbuthnot is listed as a senior consultant to SC Security.
+Lord Arbuthnot is listed as a senior consultant to SC Strategy.
 Until 2017, he was also a director.
 His co-directors were Lord Alex Carlile and former MI6 head Sir John Scarlett, both of whom remain active in the company.

 In October 2013, Carlile argued that the publication of whistleblower Edward Snowden‘s revelations about mass surveillance “amounted to a criminal act”.
 Carlile also oversaw UK anti-terrorism laws and supported the introduction of the ‘Snoopers’ Charter’.

 Scarlett was on a panel of experts that oversaw a report, arguing that the security and intelligence agencies should retain powers to “collect bulk communications data”, as warned of by Edward Snowden.
 And as chair of the government’s Joint Intelligence Committee (JIC), he was responsible for the compilation of the ‘dodgy dossier’ on Saddam Hussein’s WMD (Weapons of Mass Destruction).
 This dossier provided an excuse for the US and its allies to invade Iraq.